 ''We came in wanting to kind of just impose our will,'' Kamara said. ''I was talking about getting back to playing our style of football.
 Obviously, it looks like it's me, but it's a team thing.
 So, it's refreshing to kind of get that.''

 Andy Dalton justified the Saints' decision to start him for a fifth straight game despite season-opening starter Jameis Winston having recovered enough from back and ankle injuries to be a full participant in practice this week.

 Dalton was 22 of 30 for 229 yards and two TDs.
 His top receiver was Kamara, who had nine receptions for 96 yards to go with his 62 yards rushing.

-It was an anemic performance by the Las Vegas offense under coach Josh McDaniels.
-The Raiders didn't get the ball across midfield until two minutes remained in the game.
+The Raiders (2-5) didn't have the ball across midfield until two minutes remained in the game.

-The Saints finished with four sacks in all, two by second-year defensive end Payton Turner, who was playing for the first time in four weeks after recovering from a chest injury.
+The Saints defense had four sacks in all, two by second-year defensive end Payton Turner, who was playing for the first time in four weeks after recovering from a chest injury.
 Tackle David Onyemata had another, while end Cameron Jordan and tackle Kentavius Street shared one.

 Saints: Running back Mark Ingram was treated for a knee injury in the first half and did not return.

 Raiders: At Jacksonville on Nov.
 6.